shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Yes, Mother?”

 “Do not, under any circumstances, wear the boots again until you have fitted them for wolf feet.”
-Mother stared straight into Ersie’s eyes with a commanding gaze.
+Mother stared straight into Ersatzica’s eyes with a commanding gaze.
 “Understand?”

 “Yes, Mother.”